Skip to content

 One of the most common signs of a herniated disc is pain.
 You might feel it directly at the site of the herniation in your back or neck, but it often doesn’t stop there.
 Because the disc material can press on spinal nerves, the pain frequently radiates along the path of that nerve.
 If the herniated disc is in your lower back, you might feel a sharp, shooting pain that travels down your buttock and into your leg.
 This is often called sciatica.
 If the problem is in your neck, the pain can spread into your shoulder and down your arm.

-That "Pins and Needles" Sensation
+Understanding That "Pins and Needles" Feeling

 Have you ever felt that tingling, "pins and needles" sensation in your arms or legs?
 That feeling, known as paresthesia, is another classic symptom of a herniated disc.
 When a disc presses on a nerve, it can disrupt the signals traveling between your brain and your limbs.
 This interference can cause numbness or a tingling feeling in your hands, arms, feet, or legs.
 While it can be unsettling, this sensation is a clear indicator of nerve irritation.
 It’s a symptom we frequently see in patients dealing with nerve-related conditions like neuropathy, and it often points to an underlying structural issue in the spine.

-Signs of Muscle Weakness
+Watch for Signs of Muscle Weakness

 Beyond pain and tingling, a herniated disc can also cause muscle weakness.
 The nerves that exit your spine control muscle function, so when one is compressed, it can weaken the muscles it serves.
 You might notice you have trouble gripping objects, or your leg might feel like it could give out when you’re walking or standing up.
 This weakness can develop gradually, making everyday tasks feel more difficult over time.
 If you're experiencing unexplained weakness in your limbs, it's a sign that you should get a professional evaluation.
 We encourage you to come in as a new patient so we can perform a thorough assessment and find out what’s really going on.